 - Redefinition: Students curate their own YouTube Playlists to showcase their knowledge about a particular subject or topic.

-Math: Students can explore playlists which are prepared for Maths course by the Math experts.
+Math: Students can explore playlists which are prepared by math experts.

 Science: YouTube videos provides tons of experiments, so you can watch them from different educators and scientists.
-Then, you can collect to add the videos you like most into your own playlist.
+Then, you can collect the videos you like most into your own playlist.

 Others: Youtubers can explore playlists and clips for various disciplines for education purposes.